 C.1.2.
 Eurobank identifies in the annual report each Independent Non-Executive Director.
-Eurobank's current Board includes six Independent Non-Executive Directors, of which two will be ratified as independent at the next General Meeting.
-The Nomination Committee and/or the full Board considers which members qualify under local regulations and international governance standards as independent non-executive directors and recommends to the Board their appointment.
+Eurobank's current Board includes seven Non-Executive Directors of whom three are independent non-executives.
+The Nomination Committee and/or the full Board considers which members qualify as independent non-executive directors and in this consideration apply independence criteria, focusing on substance rather than form.
+The independence criteria considered are those under local regulations (L.3016/2002) and European Commission's recommendation 2005/162/EC as provided for in RFA.
+Subsequently, the Nomination Committee recommends to the Board the independent non-executive directors' appointment.

-The Nomination Committee is also responsible to review regularly the independence of non-executive directors and make recommendations to the Board with regard to any changes.
+The Nomination Committee is also responsible to review semi-annually the independence of non-executive directors and make recommendations to the Board with regard to any changes.